 The Canadian Association of Physicians for the Environment (CAPE) works to protect human health by protecting the planet.
-We do research, education and advocacy on a number of issues including climate change, air quality, agricultural pesticides (“neonics”), cosmetic pesticides (use on lawns and gardens), active transportation and green healthcare.
+We do research, education and advocacy on a number of issues including climate change, air quality, agricultural pesticides (such as neonics and glyphosate), cosmetic pesticides (used on lawns and gardens), active transportation, and green healthcare.

 - We helped win bans for lawn care pesticides in Ontario, Quebec, the Atlantic Provinces and Manitoba.

 - We supported the phase-out of coal-fired power plants in Ontario; the last of which closed in 2014.

 - We helped to win new regulations in Ontario (July 2015) that will dramatically reduce the use of neonic pesticides on soya and corn crops in Ontario; an action that will protect bees, other species in the ecosystem, and food production that is essential to humans.

 - Working through the Canadian Medical Association (CMA), our physician board members won major commitments to take action on climate change.
 The CMA has divested from fossil fuels and MD Financial Management now offers a fossil-free investment portfolio to CMA members.
 CMA members have voted to promote the health benefits of carbon pricing, to support an accelerated timeline for phasing out coal-fired power plants across Canada, and to produce educational materials on climate change and health.